davidalantodd/davidalantodd/README.md

 ### Hi there 👋

-My name is David Todd (he/him/his) and I'm a software engineer and former college administrator.
-Currently a Software Engineering Coach at [Multiverse](https://www.multiverse.io/).
+My name is David Todd (he/him/his) and I'm a full stack developer and former college administrator.
 Check out my [portfolio](https://davidalantodd.github.io)!

 ### About me
-🌱 I am a software engineering bootcamp instructor and coach to junior developers, mentoring the next generation of engineers at enterprise-level organizations.\
+💻 I'm a full-stack developer at SAIC and I enjoy collaborating with other developers to create technical solutions and drive business impact.\
-💻 I enjoy collaborating with other developers to create technical solutions to solve complex problems and drive measurable business impact.\
+🌱 I have experience as a software engineering bootcamp instructor and coach.\
 👨🏻‍🏫 My background as an educator allows me to communicate technical concepts clearly and mentor junior developers.\
 🧠 I am most interested in human-computer interaction, cybersecurity, data structures & algorithms, image processing, and AI.\
-⚙️ My current tech stack is: JavaScript/Node, React, Java/Spring, Python, Express, Jest, MySQL, MongoDB, Docker, AWS, HTML/CSS.
+⚙️ My current tech stack is: JavaScript/Node, React, Vue, C#/.NET, Java/Spring, Python, Express, Jest, MySQL, MongoDB, Docker, AWS, HTML/CSS.

 ### Tech